adron-s/mtik_initrd_hacks/README.md

 	cd ./finder
 	./Build.sh
 	cd ..
-	./unpack-npk.sh ./ros/routeros-7.0beta1-arm.npk
+	edit ./globals.sh and set your target device ARCH: arm or mips ./unpack-npk.sh ./ros/routeros-mipsbe-6.45.6.npk
 	./unpack-kernel.sh
 	cd ./init
-	./compile_for_arm.sh
+	./compile.sh
 	cd ..
-	Make the necessary changes to the ./cpio-fs(compile add add busybox, etc...)
+	Make the necessary changes to the ./cpio-fs-ARCH(compile add add busybox, etc...)
-	In the end, when everything is ready, to get ./bins/kernel-new.elf, run: ./pack-kernel.sh Upload content of ./for_ftp_upload/pub/* to target RouterOS device via FTP(to /pub or /flash/rw/disk/pub) Put ./bins/kernel-new.elf to your tftp and Netboot from it telnet x.x.x.x 22111
+	In the end, when everything is ready, to get ./bins/kernel-new.elf, run: ./pack-kernel.sh Upload content of ./for_ftp_upload/pub/* to target RouterOS device via FTP(to /pub or /flash or ...)
+	Put ./bins/kernel-new.elf to your tftp and Netboot from it telnet x.x.x.x 22111